appsfire/Appsfire-Unity-plugin/README.md

 # I] Introduction
-The plugin of Appsfire SDK currently works only for iOS.
-However its integration shouldn't affect the build on any other platform.

 This documentation is a brief introduction to Appsfire SDK for Unity.
 We recommend you to take a look on the general documentation that you can find in your dashboard.
 Most of methods were implemented in Unity.
-If you have a problem during the integration, don't hesitate to contact our product designer called Jonathan at <a href="mailto:jonathan@appsfire.com">jonathan@appsfire.com</a>.
+If you have a problem during the integration, don't hesitate to contact us at <a href="mailto:support@appsfire.com">support@appsfire.com</a>.

+Although the plugin can be used by most of Unity versions, the demo project requires Unity 5.

 We recommend you to read the integration reference documentation that you find at this url <a href="http://docs.appsfire.com/" target="_blank">http://docs.appsfire.com/</a>.